sh123/esp32_loradv/README.md

 - Battery voltage monitoring
 - Powered from a single commonly avaialble 18650 battery
 - Uses combined charge + 5v boost controller based on Hotchip HT4928S
+Supports next features:
+- Supports LoRa and FSK modulation with configurable modulation parameters from settings
+- Supports Codec2 (low bit rate) and OPUS (medium/high bit rate) audio codecs, codec could be selected from settings
 - Goes into ESP32 light sleep when no activity, so all power consumption is around 30-40mA when in RX, wakes up on new data from radio module or when user starts transmitting
-- Settings menu on long encoder button click
+- Settings menu on long encoder button click, allows to change frequency and other parameters
-- Supports LoRa and FSK modulation with configurable modulation parameters from settings
-- Supports Codec2 (low bit rate) and OPUS (medium/high bit rate) audio codecs, could be selected from settings
-- Output power tunable from settings from ~1mW (for ISM) up to 1W (for amateur radio experiments).
+- Output power tunable from settings from ~1mW (for ISM) up to 1W (for amateur radio experiments)
+- Experimental privacy option for ISM low power usage (check your country regulations if it is allowed by the band plan before enabling!)

 ## Build instructions
 - Modify `include/config.h` if needed